We made a promise. Now we are Keeping the Covenant.

 Later expansion at CMC will include demolition of the west tower and construction

-of a new tower to house women’s services and a new main hospital
+of a new tower to house new patient rooms, a new chapel, neurosurgery

 Covenant’s commitment to excellence in health care extends beyond